 In Germany, infrastructure competition is acknowledged as one of the main drivers for NGA.
 Most importantly, cable operators exert competitive pressure on fixed network operators, especially in densely populated areas.
 Cable footprint (providing at least 50 mbps) amounts to around 63% overall, being focused on urban areas (81%) and considerably less developed in rural areas (14%).
 Compared to coverage, take up had been initially relatively low but has been constantly growing over the last couple of years (6.2m use a broadband cable connection in mid-2015).
-It seems that the fact that high speed connections have been available through cable for a couple of years attracting high speed customers has also played a role for the incumbent's strategic decision for the guicker rollout of VDSL (see NGA story above).
+It seems that the fact that high speed connections have been available through cable for a couple of years attracting high speed customers has also played a role for the incumbent's strategic decision for the quicker rollout of VDSL (see NGA story above).
 While it is almost exclusively alternative operators which deploy FTTH/B in Germany, they cannot yet exert the same level of competitive pressure on the market as cable operators, simply because they have not reached a comparable level of coverage yet: Currently, around 2m households are covered by FTTB/H (while the incumbent only holds a negligible number of those) but demand for those very high speed connections seems to remain low.
-Since mobile and fixed broadband still rather present complements than substitutes, mobile infrastructure is not considered an important driver of rollout.
+Especially with regard to usage limits, reliability of provided speeds and prices, mobile and fixed broadband still are perceived as complements rather than substitutes.
+Therefore, mobile infrastructure is not considered an important driver of NGA rollout for the time being.
 Yet, it can be seen that pricing of mobile services plays a certain role in pricing of other telecommunication services as well.

 Next to infrastructure competition, demand (or rather the lack thereof) is acknowledged as an important factor determining the NGA rollout.
-By mid-2015, 30.1m households in Germany (corresponding to around 75%) subscribed to a fixed broadband95 connection.
+By mid-2015, 30.1m households in Germany (corresponding to around 75%) subscribed to a fixed broadband connection.
 The number of households asking for high speed connections providing at least 30 mbps has been growing over the last years but is still relatively low with 7.4m.
 Up until now it seems that the price premium that consumers are willing to pay for NGA products remains relatively low.
-As pointed out before, we observe that demand for very high speed FTTB/H connections is even lower (0.4m subscriptions only).The figure below on the left side shows the absolute number of broadband connections by technology (separately for connections marketed by the incumbent and alternative providers), the figure on the right side shows the distribution of those retail connections by speed.
+As pointed out before, we observe that demand for very high speed FTTB/H connections is even lower (0.4m subscriptions only).The figure below on the left side shows the absolute number of broadband connections by technology (separately for connections

-94 For less than 1% of households in the direct surroundings of MDFs (radius <550m), the VDSL signal could in principal be fed in at the MDF as well and deliver bandwidths of 50 Mbps.
+&lt;sup>94 For less than 1% of households in the direct surroundings of MDFs (radius <550m), the VDSL signal could in principal be fed in at the MDF as well and deliver bandwidths of 50 Mbps.

-95 Following the EU-Commission's definition of connections above 144 kbps.
+&lt;sup>95 Following the EU-Commission's definition of connections above 144 kbps.